Skip to main content

 Pregnant woman eating black caviar, photo by Gourmet Food Store

 Eating caviar while pregnant is a controversial topic.
 Fish eggs in general have a risk of containing listeria, a bacterium that’s dangerous to the unborn baby.
-Because malossol –lightly salted - caviars are not pasteurized, the risk of listeria exists, and pregnant women should avoid consuming raw fish eggs, unless it’s pasteurized (some versions exist, but they’re not as good as the malossol variety).
-The risks are very low; so, if you’re pregnant and feel like indulging in a bit of luxury, make sure to talk to your doctor.
+Because malossol (lightly salted) caviars are not pasteurized, the risk of listeria exists, and pregnant women should avoid consuming raw fish eggs unless they are pasteurized.
+The risks are very low, but if you’re pregnant and feel like indulging, make sure to talk to your doctor.

 Reviews